wacn/trustcenter/trustcenter/privacy-homepage-en.md

                </p>
                <p>Privacy is an integral part of how we operate the services.
 Our approach to privacy and data protection is grounded in our commitment to give you control of the collection, use, and distribution of your information.
 We work to be transparent in our privacy practices, offer customers meaningful privacy choices, and manage responsibly the data we store.
                </p>
-               <p> your Customer Data to Microsoft Azure and Office 365 operated by 21Vianet, you remain the exclusive owner of your Customer Data: you retain the rights, title, and interest in the Customer Data you store in Azure and Office 365.
+               <p> your Customer Data to Microsoft Azure, Office 365 and Power BI operated by 21Vianet, you remain the exclusive owner of your Customer Data: you retain the rights, title, and interest in the Customer Data you store in Azure, Office 365 and Power BI.
 It’s our policy to not mine your Customer Data for advertising purposes or use your Customer Data except for purposes consistent with providing you cloud productivity services.
                </p>
                <p>The
-                  <a target="_self" class="mscom-link" href="https://www.azure.cn/support/legal/privacy-statement/">Microsoft Azure Operated by 21Vianet Privacy Statement</a> and <a target="_self" class="mscom-link" href="http://www.21vbluecloud.com/office365/O365-Privacy/">Office 365 Operated by 21Vianet Privacy Statement</a> describe the specific privacy policy and practices that govern customers' use of Azure and Office 365
+                  <a target="_self" class="mscom-link" href="https://www.azure.cn/support/legal/privacy-statement/">Microsoft Azure Operated by 21Vianet Privacy Statement</a> and <a target="_self" class="mscom-link" href="http://www.21vbluecloud.com/office365/O365-Privacy/">Office 365 Operated by 21Vianet Privacy Statement</a> describe the specific privacy policy and practices that govern customers' use of Azure, Office 365 and Power BI
-In the following pages, we describe the specific policies, operational practices, and technologies that help ensure the privacy of your Customer Data in Microsoft Azure and Office 365 operated by 21Vianet.
+In the following pages, we describe the specific policies, operational practices, and technologies that help ensure the privacy of your Customer Data in Microsoft Azure, Office 365 and Power BI operated by 21Vianet.
                </p>
                <!--<p>The Microsoft commitment to the privacy of your customer data is backed by our adoption of the world’s first international
                   code of practice for cloud privacy, ISO/IEC 27018.
 Reputable third-party auditors have independently verified that in-scope